Joint Rent Group - 2025 Minutes

 Rent and Council Budget Setting Outcome

-Tenants keen to hear the outcome of the internal discussions on the HRA implications of the General Fund savings.
-Had been noted in the minutes that outcome would be shared but not been added to action sheet.
+Tenants pleased that the lowest rent increase option had been agreed.
+Keen to hear outcome of internal discussions on HRA implications of General Fund savings.
+Noted that outcome should be shared.
 Action: Jane to correct action sheet and make John/Jim aware.
+Outcome of General Fund savings re CCTV already requested in relation to ongoing CCTV programme updates.

 Date of Next Meetings

-Full JRG 10 April, 10am on zoom.
+Full JRG 10 April, 10am on Zoom.

-Tenants JRG 15 May, 10am on zoom.
+Tenants JRG 15 May, 10am on Zoom.

 Joint Rent Group

-Thursday 13 March 2025, 10am via zoom
+Thursday, 13 March 2025, 10:00am via Zoom

 Attendees:

-Councillor Gurpreet Johal ( Housing Convener), Councillor Hazel Sorrell (Vice Housing Convener),Harry McCormack (tenant volunteer), June Todd (tenant volunteer), Stefan Kristmanns (Housing Development Co-ordinator), John Kerr (Homelessness & Housing Development Manager), Nicola Pettigrew (Housing Operations Manager), Martin Feeney (Building Services Manager), Alan Young (Housing Asset & Investment Manager) Beata Csibi (Housing Development Officer), Jonathan Stewart (HRA Accountant) and Jane Mack (Snr Housing Development Officer – Tenant Participation)
+Councillor Gurpreet Johal (Housing Convener), Councillor Hazel Sorrell (Vice Housing Convener), Harry McCormack (tenant volunteer), June Todd (tenant volunteer), Stefan Kristmanns (Housing Development Co-ordinator), John Kerr (Homelessness & Housing Development Manager), Nicola Pettigrew (Housing Operations Manager), Martin Feeney (Building Services Manager), Alan Young (Housing Asset & Investment Manager), Beata Csibi (Housing Development Officer), Jonathan Stewart (HRA Accountant) and Jane Mack (Snr Housing Development Officer – Tenant Participation)

 Welcome & Apologies